winterstein/aiqa/deploy/DEPLOYMENT.md

   - Type: A
   - Content: Your server's IP address (e.g., `65.109.140.6`)
 - **Other DNS providers**: Create an A record with name `app-aiqa` pointing to your server's IP address
-- If using a different subdomain structure, adjust the `server_name` in `app.aiqa.nginx.conf` accordingly
+- If using a different subdomain structure, adjust the `server_name` in `app-aiqa.nginx.conf` accordingly

 **For the server API domain** (optional, for direct API access):
 - **Cloudflare DNS**: